Iamasink/beat-saber-light-scripts/README.md

 you can run the files with node in command line `node.exe "auto light from waveform.js"`, or maybe you can run it in vscode but like, its slower i think. is there a better way to do this?? idk fuck you <br />
 <br />
-just a tip: for the default environment, the back light is kinda messed up - in chromapper, light 12 is the left one, and 11 is the right, while its the opposite in game
+just a tip: for the default environment (maybe others), the back chevron light is kinda messed up - in chromapper, light 12 is the left one, and 11 is the right, while its the opposite in game

 ### auto light from waveform.js
 the `auto light from waveform.js` file can be used to extract the audio levels from a mp3 file, and set chroma light levels based on that<br/>